cleppo/example.com-web-demo/README.md

 Notes
 -----

-You will notice that I've installed the Puppetlabs repo and git on these hosts.
-The goal here is to use ansible to stand up my enviroment and test using Puppet to manage my configuration as well.
-My initial foray into creating playbooks is under the playbooks/puppetserver directory.
+You may notice that I've included the Puppetlabs repo and git in the code.
+My intent here is to use ansible to stand up my enviroment and test using Puppet to manage my configuration as well.
+FYI - my initial foray into creating playbooks is under the playbooks/puppetserver directory (playbooks/puppetmaster/gimme_puppet.yml.2.0).
 I created a giant playbook that ends up building a puppet master.
-My ultimate goal will be to create an ansible puppet master role (WHY???
+It's not very elegant and more of a laundry-list script instead of good playbook code, but it works.
+If I ever get time I may play around with it and see if I can turn it into a respectable role and submit it to Ansible Galaxy.
+(WHY???
 Just 'cause I can.   :D   ).

 TODO:  It is likely that the standitup.yml playbook will end up being my site.yml playbook.
 I would like to have the provisioning role create a set number of hosts and either create or destroy them as needed at playbook runtime by specifying a count value at playbook runtime.